NecronicalPug/PiRRR/README.md

 ```
 pip install -r requirements.txt
 ```
-Source code was written via PyCharm on Python 3.10.
+Source code was written with PyCharm on Python 3.10.